davidhenriques-ironhack/ai-eng-pr/README.md

 	- `data\elmundo_chunked_es_40years`: 40 years of data, chunked by page, in spanish: removes the need for a chunking strategy
 	- `data\elmundo_chunked_es_page1_40years`: 40 years of data, head page of the newspaper, in spanish: significantly smaller dataset if size is an issue.
 Can be made smaller by reducing the number of years
 	- `data\elmundo_chunked_es_page1_15years`: significantly shorter dataset and pre-chunked.
 A more modest challenge focusing more on RAG mechanics than the morose details of chunking and data preparation.
 	- `data\elmundo_chunked_en_page1_15years`: same dataset as before but translated to english.
 Removes the need to use a multilingual model and distills the required actions to core retrieval.
+Notice that if you choose this option, the wording on the section regarding RAG needs to be updated to remove referencies to multilingualism.

 ---